-Aside from taking in at least one gallon of water every day, it is advisable for mothers to drink herbal or tonic soup to replace the body fluids lost during breast feeding, and to increase milk production.
+Aside from taking in at least one gallon of water every day, it is advisable for mothers to drink herbal or tonic soup to replace the body fluids lost during breastfeeding, and to increase milk production.

 3. Take supplements or continue to take prenatal vitamins

-Herbal remedies and therapy is believed to help increase breast milk supply.
+Herbal remedies and therapy are believed to help increase breast milk supply.
 Fenugreek capsules have been proven to increase breast milk production within 72 hours after taking 3 capsules for the first ten days after birth.

 However, Fenugreek is not recommended to women suffering from asthma or diabetes and there are also side effects such as profuse sweating.
 As safe as they may seem, herbal remedies or any form of supplements should be taken with the advice of health professionals.